open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>accessModes</b></td>
         <td>[]string</td>
         <td>
-          accessModes contains the actual access modes the volume backing the PVC has.<br/>
+          accessModes contains the actual access modes the volume backing the PVC has.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>allocatedResources</b></td>
         <td>map[string]int or string</td>
         <td>
-          allocatedResources is the storage resource within AllocatedResources tracks the capacity allocated t<br/>
+          allocatedResources is the storage resource within AllocatedResources tracks the capacity allocated to a PVC.
+It may be larger than the actual capacity when a volume expansion operation is requested.<br/>
         </td>
         <td>false</td>
       </tr><tr>